-If you are especially drawn to owls, and their unique traits have a special resonance with you, they are worth understanding better.
+If you are especially drawn to owls and their unique traits resonate with you, then it’s worth understanding them better.
 Owls are unusual birds, possessing special powers that some might even describe as super-powers, which other birds, animals, and humans lack.
 Here are some of those unique traits:

 As birds of prey, owls are exceptionally skilled hunters.
 No doubt, this is one of the reasons they are found all over the world.
-Except for the threat they face from human activity, they have evolved over eons to be successful in their natural habitats and they have adapted to living in a variety of environments.
+Except for the threat they face from human activity, owls thrive in their natural habitats.
+Furthermore, they have adapted to live in a variety of environments.

 What are your unique powers?

-If the owl is resonating with you, he or she may be asking you to explore whether you are tapping into your innate aptitudes.
+If the owl is resonating with you, he or she may be asking you to explore whether you are tapping into your unique aptitudes.
 Owls have evolved to be successful all over the world because they use all of their innate gifts to thrive.
-Human beings also come into this world with a combination of unique aptitudes that sets them apart from other people.
+Human beings also come into this world with a unique combination of aptitudes that sets them apart from other people.

 Withstanding the Mob

-Because owls are such successful birds of prey, they are feared by other birds.
-Owls are threatening to other birds, so other birds, even of different species, will group up and attack an owl, which wildlife biologists refer to as mobbing.
+Because owls are such successful birds of prey, other birds feel threatened by them.
+Thus, other birds, even of different species, will group up and attack an owl, which wildlife biologists refer to as mobbing.

-Yet, often the owl will not react to the harassment.
-And rarely are owls physically hurt in these attacks.
+Often the owl will not react to the harassment, and owls are rarely hurt in these attacks.
 Sometimes the mobbing will cause the owl to leave an area, but that’s usually the extent of it.

 Stay true to yourself and your ideas.

 If the owl is your power animal, remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
-Even if the crowd makes fun of you, your ideas, and your differences, and treats you like an outcast, don’t let them ruffle your feathers.
-As the Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
+Even if the mob makes fun of you, your ideas, and your differences, treating you like an outcast, don’t let them ruffle your feathers.
+As Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
+Stay true to yourself.